– If you live in an area with red squirrels or with a reintroduction program, please contact the conservation group in your area.

 Fertility Control (Immunocontraception)

-Research continues, both internationally and in the UK, to find a suitable method of stopping grey squirrel breeding.
-Fertility Control could provide a number of benefits because it is non-lethal, humane and publicly acceptable.
-Although considerable progress has been made, there is a need for a species-specific, oral method of delivery as opposed to an injectable form.
+Fertility Control could provide a number of benefits because it is a non-lethal, humane and publicly acceptable method of grey control.
+Considerable progress has been made and research is ongoing for the development and licensing of an oral paste as opposed to an injectable form.
+Read More.

-Research is ongoing, especially in the US, to use gene-editing as a means of controlling pests but no solid research is available for developing a suitable technique in the near future.
+Research is continuing, especially in the US, for the use of gene-editing as a means of controlling pests but no solid results are available for developing a suitable technique in the near future.

 For further information about grey squirrel control please see: Charles Dutton: The Grey Squirrel Management Handbook, 2016, Published by European Squirrel Initiative.